Reverend Dr. George A. Fitzgerald, Pastor and Organizer

 Dr. Fitzgerald has received numerous awards during his ministry including Letters of Congratulations from Presidents Bill Clinton, George W. Bush, and Barack Obama; a Proclamation and a Citation from the Governor of Maryland; Certificate of Appreciation from the NAACP; a Citation from a Maryland State Senator; and several other awards from the Prince George’s County Government for Community involvement; and the Charles H. Churn Achievement Award for dedicated religious leadership in the Church and community.
 These and other awards are reflective of Dr. Fitzgerald’s commitment to put Christ, and the community he serves, first.

 He was blessed to be married to the love of his life who transitioned into glory in 2015, the former Sarah Blandshaw of Raleigh, NC.
-He is the proud parent of five children, grand parent of seven, great grand father of six great grand children.
+He is the proud parent of five children, grandfather of seven, and great grand father of seven.
 Dr. Fitzgerald currently resides in Suitland, Maryland.